 We focus exclusively on two specific detectors that will be available before 2040: the LIGO-Virgo-KAGRA network and the Laser-Interferometer-Space-Antenna (LISA) \cite{laserinterferometerspaceantenna}, expected to provide a full dataset around 2040.
-LISA is expected to deliver new classes of standard sirens both with \cite{Mangiagli_2022,Tamanini:2016zlh,Tamanini:2016uin,Toscani:2023gdf,Corman:2021avn,Speri:2020hwc,LISACosmologyWorkingGroup:2019mwx} and without EM counterpart association \cite{Laghi:2021pqk,Liu:2023onj,Muttoni:2021veo}.
+LISA is expected to deliver new classes of standard sirens both with \cite{Mangiagli_2022,Tamanini:2016zlh,Tamanini:2016uin,Toscani:2023gdf,Corman:2021avn,Speri:2020hwc,LISACosmologyWorkingGroup:2019mwx} and without EM counterpart association \cite{Laghi_2021,Liu:2023onj,Muttoni:2021veo}.
 However there are no comprehensive studies on LISA spectral sirens in the literature so far, and for this reason for LISA we only consider bright sirens given by massive black hole binaries (MBHBs) \cite{Mangiagli_2022,Tamanini:2016zlh}.
 These massive binary coalescences can be detected by LISA up to $z\sim 10$ \cite{Mangiagli_2022, Auclair_2023, Laghi_2021}, and are likely to produce EM counterparts thanks to the presence of accretion disks or gas in their surroundings \cite{Armitage_2002, Milosavljević_2005, Dotti_2006, Kocsis_2006}.
 Other astrophysical sources—such as extreme mass ratio inspirals and stellar-origin compact binaries—are also expected to be detected by LISA \cite{Auclair_2023} and may provide supplementary cosmological information.
 However, they will be mostly detected at $z\lesssim 1$ and the number of events remains modest \cite{Ruiz-Rocha_2025, Buscicchio_2025}, limiting their contribution to standard sirens compared to that could be obtained with ground-based GW detectors.
 This is why we consider MBHBs the primary LISA standard sirens in this study.